-The threat of environmental pollution is becoming an increasingly important conversation as local communities and governments work to tackle climate change and the impact of poorly disposed waste.
-One of the many initiatives to launch in an effort to tackle the problem has been Plastic Free July.
-The awareness month was started in 2011 by the WMRC Earth Carers in Perth, Australia.
+The threat of environmental pollution is becoming an increasingly important conversation as local communities and governments work to tackle climate change and the impact of waste that isn’t disposed of properly.

-In our own effort to contribute towards the efforts to reduce plastic pollution, we have partnered with Terracycle to offer our London based customers a drop off point to deposit their used contact lenses and blister packs.
+Recycling initiatives like Terracycle offer London-based customers a drop-off point to deposit their used contact lenses and blister packs.

-Having tracked the journey of a contact lens either flushed down a toilet or thrown into a sink hole, researchers found that they ended up in water treatment plants, become part of sewerage sludge, or flow into the ocean.
+Having tracked the journey of a contact lens either flushed down a toilet or thrown into a sink hole, researchers found that they ended up in water treatment plants to become part of sewerage sludge or flow into the ocean.
 While they fall apart, they do not degrade.
 Fish and smaller microorganisms such as plankton often misjudge the micro-particles as food, as these particles then work their way up the food chain and into the human body.

-Contact lens wearers are advised to dispose of their contact lenses in solid waste bins, and avoid throwing them into the sink or the toilet.
-Those who are extremely eco-conscious may even want to switch to monthly or two weekly lenses to reduce their waste.
+Contact lens wearers are advised to dispose of their contact lenses in solid waste bins and avoid throwing them into the sink or the toilet.

 One way to reduce your contact lens waste is to switch from daily disposable lenses to monthlies.
 This will dramatically reduce the amount of plastic you have to throw away or recycle as you’ll be re-using the same lens for 30 days (not 30 wears, once you open the lens it lasts for 30 days!).